Damian200211/WeightTrackerApp/README.md

     *   Select an Android Emulator or connect a physical Android device.
     *   Click the `Run` button (green triangle) in the toolbar to deploy the application.

-## Contributing

-We welcome contributions!
-If you wish to contribute, please fork the repository, make your changes, and submit a pull request.

 ## License